May 31, 2018

-The Weil team advising Morgan Stanley was led by Banking & Finance partner Morgan Bale and Capital Markets partners Corey Chivers and Faiza Rahman; and includes M&A partner Raymond Gietz; Insurance partner Joseph Verdesca; Tax partners David Bower (Washington, D.C.) and William Horton; Litigation partner John Mastando; Banking & Finance associates Alice Pang, Catherine Kim (not yet admitted to practice) and Glen Forster (not yet admitted to practice); Capital Markets associates Evan Mendelsohn, Joshua Van Kirk (not yet admitted to practice) and Anthony Zangrillo (not yet admitted to practice); M&A associate Megan Briskman; Insurance associate Gabriel Gershowitz; Regulatory associate Timothy Welch (Washington, D.C.); Tax associate Liam Murphy; and Litigation associate Heather Novison Weaver (all in New York unless otherwise specified).
+The Weil team that advised Morgan Stanley was led by Banking & Finance partner Morgan Bale and Capital Markets partners Corey Chivers and Faiza Rahman; and included M&A partner Raymond Gietz; Tax partners David Bower (Washington, D.C.) and William Horton; Litigation partner John Mastando; Banking & Finance associates Alice Pang, Catherine Kim and Glen Forster; Capital Markets associates Evan Mendelsohn, Joshua Van Kirk and Anthony Zangrillo; M&A associate Megan Briskman; Insurance associate Gabriel Gershowitz; Regulatory associate Timothy Welch (Washington, D.C.); Tax associate Liam Murphy; and Litigation associate Heather Novison Weaver (all in New York unless otherwise specified).

 This transaction is the latest in a series of high profile investment grade acquisition financings Weil has been involved in.
 Other recent matters include representing:

-- Goldman Sachs and Bank of America Merrill Lynch, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.
+- Goldman Sachs and another major financial institution, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.

 - Morgan Stanley as sole lead arranger and sole lead bookrunner in a $4.5 billion committed bridge facility, and as lead arranger and bookrunner in $3.3 billion term and revolving facilities, and Morgan Stanley, J.P.
-Morgan and Bank of America Merrill Lynch as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks, and for general corporate purposes.
+Morgan and another major financial institution as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks, and for general corporate purposes.

 - Goldman Sachs, Deutsche Bank and JPMorgan Chase, as joint lead arrangers and joint bookrunners, in a £12.2 billion bridge financing to support Twenty-First Century Fox, Inc. in its pending approximately £11.7 billion acquisition of all the share capital it does not already own of Sky plc (United Kingdom), a provider of a pay television broadcasting services across Europe and, in addition, of broadband and telephone services in the United Kingdom and the Republic of Ireland.